rg-28/ros2_documentation/source/Tutorials/Advanced/Simulators/Simulation-Main.rst

 Simulation
 ==========

-These set of tutorials will teach you how to configure different simulators with ROS 2.
+This set of tutorials will teach you how to configure different simulators with ROS 2.

 .. contents:: Contents
    :depth: 2